 Please see the Fee schedule for more details.

-No. However, if eligible you can apply for a SA-HELP loan.
-The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($51,309 in 2013-2014).
+Eligible students can apply for a SA-HELP loan.
+The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($53,345 in 2014-2015).

 Eligible students are Australian citizens and holders of a permanent humanitarian visa.
 Students wishing to access this loan will need to complete a Request for SA-HELP Assistance formonline prior to the census date by logging on to the Student Information System and following the prompt fromthe My Commonwealth Assistance tab.
 This form needs to be submitted in addition to any HECS-HELP or FEE-HELP form you may have already lodged.